Seattle Truck Accident Attorneys

 Some of the most common types of driver negligence include:

-- Distracted driving: Truck drivers distracted by their phones, eating, or other activities could fail to notice vehicles in their blind spots, changes in traffic conditions, the speed at which they are driving, and more.
-In so doing, they may miss an opportunity to correct an issue that can lead to an accident.
+- Distracted Driving: Truck drivers distracted by their phones, eating, or other activities could fail to notice vehicles in their blind spots, changes in traffic conditions, the speed at which they are driving, and more.
+In doing so, they may miss an opportunity to correct an issue that can lead to an accident.

 - Speeding: When a truck driver is speeding, they have less time to react to hazards and are more likely to lose control of their vehicle.

-- Violation of traffic laws: Truck drivers are subject to the same traffic laws as other drivers.
+- Violation of Traffic Laws: Truck drivers are subject to the same traffic laws as other drivers.
 A truck driver violating a traffic law could lead to disaster.
-For example, running a stop sign could lead to a devastating accident with another vehicle at an intersection.
+For example, running a stop sign could cause a devastating accident with another vehicle at an intersection.

 Types of Truck Accidents We Handle

-Truck accidents around Seattle can take many different forms and involve a variety of different commercial vehicles.
-Does that mean you need to look far and wide for a law firm that can handle your truck accident claim due to its unique – and possibly uncommon – circumstances?
+Truck accidents around Seattle can take many different forms and involve a variety of commercial vehicles.
+Does that mean you need to look far and wide for a lawyer who can handle your truck accident claim due to its unique—and possibly uncommon—circumstances?
 No, not now that you have found Carpenter & Zuckerman.

 We handle a variety of truck accident types, such as:

-- Farm truck accidents: Even though Seattle is the largest city in Washington State, you can still see plenty of farm trucks on the highways and roads on the outskirts of the city.
-If you were in an accident with a farm truck – or even an agricultural vehicle like a backhoe – you can count on us to help you make sense of your case.
+- Farm Truck Accidents: Even though Seattle is the largest city in Washington State, you can still see plenty of farm trucks on the highways and roads on the outskirts of the city.
+If you were in an accident with a farm truck—or even an agricultural vehicle like a backhoe—you can count on us to help you understand your case.

-- Rollover accidents: A rollover accident occurs when a big rig rolls onto its side, sometimes due to reckless driving on behalf of the trucker, and sometimes due to high winds that catch the side of the trailer like a sail.
-Rollovers caused by high winds are more likely when the trailer is entirely empty or if the cargo loaded in a trailer is unsafely top-heavy.
+- Rollover Accidents: A rollover occurs when a big rig rolls onto its side, sometimes due to reckless driving or high winds that catch the side of the trailer like a sail.
+Rollovers caused by high winds are more likely when the trailer is empty or if the cargo loaded in a trailer is unsafely top-heavy.

-- Semi-truck/18-wheeler accidents: Semi-trucks or 18-wheelers are among the most common types of commercial trucks used for long-haul transportation across America’s highways.
-We have the strength and resources needed to challenge nationwide trucking companies that might be involved in your claim if you are hit by a semi or 18-wheeler.
+- Semi-Truck/18-Wheeler Accidents: Semi-trucks or 18-wheelers are among the most common types of commercial trucks used for long-haul transportation across America's highways.
+Our 18 wheeler accident lawyer in Seattle has the strength and resources needed to challenge nationwide trucking companies involved in such incidents.

 -